mosman7/IAC-Ansible/ansible-setup.md

 2. cd into /etc/ansible - should be hosts in here
     - here we can ssh into other vms using ip
 `sudo ssh vagrant@192.168.33.11` - will ssh into db vm
+    - now we need to set a password - default password is `vagrant`

-3. Now we need to connect to vms using connector
+3. Now we need to connect to the vms using the connector
     - cd to /etc/ansible/hosts
     - `sudo nano hosts`
     - add